-There are so many different types of foodie, it can sometimes be hard to follow which is which.
+There are so many different types of foodie, however we like to think our food experiences have something for everyone.
+Although, it can sometimes be hard to follow which foodie you are!
 Especially when we no longer live in a world simply divided between meat-eaters and vegetarians.
 There are so many more things to consider, from allergies and intolerances to religious believes and personal lifestyle choices.

 What Type of Foodie are You?

-Many online articles will separate the food bloggers and gastronomical food critics from those that simply like eating great food.
+Many online articles will separate the food bloggers and gastronomical food critics from those that simply enjoy old-fashioned food experiences.
 Whereby the home cook that produces a fine Sunday roast for the family, can happily sit alongside someone joining the latest cookery class.

 While there isn’t any official or definitive list, the website Best Food Facts have highlighted 12 different types of foodie.
 Having been responsible for a website that teams up with over 200 food experts, Best Food Facts have derived criteria from years of knowledge and experience.